Direct High-Resolution Imaging of Earth-Like Exoplanets

-\paragraph{Angular Resolution:} State‐of‐the‐art VLBI networks (e.g.\ the VLBA and EVN) operating between 8 and 43 GHz (\(\lambda\approx7\)–3.5 mm) exploit intercontinental baselines up to \(B\sim10^7\) m.
-Their diffraction‐limited resolution is
+\paragraph{Angular Resolution:} State-of-the-art VLBI networks (e.g.\ the VLBA and EVN) operating between 8 and 43 GHz (\(\lambda\approx7\)–3.5 mm) exploit intercontinental baselines up to \(B\sim10^7\) m.
+Their diffraction-limited resolution is

-With advanced phase‐referencing and calibration, astrometric precisions of \(\sim10\,\mu\mathrm{as}\) have been demonstrated on bright, compact radio sources \cite{ReidHonma2014,Sokolovsky2019}.
+With advanced phase-referencing and calibration, astrometric precisions of \(\sim10\,\mu\mathrm{as}\) have been demonstrated on bright, compact radio sources \cite{ReidHonma2014,Sokolovsky2019}.

-\paragraph{Sensitivity Limits:} An Earth‐twin at 10 pc emits only thermal radio emission at the sub‐\(\mu\)Jy level in the cm‐wave band \cite{Stevens2005,Lazio2007}.
-Typical VLBI observations achieve \(\sim1\,\mu\mathrm{Jy}\) rms sensitivity over several hours, so detecting—or imaging—a cold, disk‐averaged exo‐Earth would demand integration times of thousands of hours, yet still fail to map surface structure.
+\paragraph{Sensitivity Limits:} An Earth-twin at 10 pc emits only thermal radio emission at the sub-\(\mu\)Jy level in the cm-wave band \cite{Stevens2005,Lazio2007}.
+Typical VLBI observations achieve \(\sim1\,\mu\mathrm{Jy}\) rms sensitivity over several hours, so detecting---or imaging---a cold, disk-averaged exo-Earth would demand integration times of thousands of hours, yet still fail to map surface structure.
 Nonthermal signals (e.g.\ magnetospheric cyclotron emission) occur at kHz–MHz frequencies well below VLBI bands, and thus remain out of reach.

-While VLBI attains angular resolutions of \(\sim 10^2\,\mu\)as, its sensitivity and available frequency range rule out $\mu$as‐scale imaging of an Earth‐like exoplanet.
+While VLBI attains angular resolutions of \(\sim 10^2\,\mu\)as, its sensitivity and available frequency range rule out $\mu$as-scale imaging of an Earth-like exoplanet.